 In Kotobee Author

 In your fixed layout ebook, you will find each page listed as a separate chapter in the chapter menu.
 Don't worry.
 Kotobee Author allows you to keep chapters from appearing in the published table of contents.
-All pages will still appear in your ebook in their place, but only the ones you choose will appear in the table of contents.
+All pages will still appear in your ebook, but only the ones you choose will appear in the table of contents.

 1. Keep the first page of each chapter in the Table of Contents.